amoghugupte/affirm-take-home/micro-service/README.md

 1. How long did you spend working on the problem?
 What did you find to be the most difficult part?

-I spent roughly five-six hours.
+I spent roughly 4 hours on top of the spring boot single application.
 The most time was spend on validating the results.
 The small data-set was really useful.

 2. How would you modify your data model or code to account for an eventual introduction of new, as-of-yet unknown types of covenants, beyond just maximum default likelihood